Working Hard vs. Working Smart

 As we all know, time is the most precious commodity you have when building your own business.

-However, if you’re only working hard and grinding away at your business day after day…
+However, if you’re working hard and grinding away at your business day after day…

 … there’s a good chance you’ll burn out.

-Therefore, you must know the difference between working hard vs. working smart if you want to…
+You must first know the difference between working hard vs. working smart.

 - Leverage your time